MichaelCurrin/auto-commit-msg/docs/development/advanced/sandbox.md

         - You might want to use _File_ / _Open_ to change the sandbox window to a repo what has more content to play with.
 This will be _remembered_ on later runs.
 Unfortunately if you changed your VS Code settings to open in a new window on Open, then the extension setup will be undone.
     - _Start in Sandbox repo_ task.
         - For more reliable and consistent behavior.
-        - This will run against `sandbox` directory in the project, which is a Git repo where you can make files and commits as you like.
+        - This will run against the `sandbox` directory in the project, which is a separate Git repo where you can make files and commits as you like.
         - NB.
-You'll must run `npm run sb` **first** to ensure this directory exists and then run the debug action.
-Run that NPM command again whenever you want to clear the space and start over.
+You must run `npm run sb` command **first** to ensure this directory exists, then run the debug action.
+You can also this NPM command again whenever you want to clear the space and start over.
 1. Click the run button.

 That will start a new sandboxed VS Code session which has the extension built using the local code and _enabled_, and all other extensions _disabled_.
 At a lower level, it runs `npm compile` and `npm watch`.
 If you want to keep extensions enabled, remove the `--disable-extensions` flag in the launch config.